foundry-rs/book/src/zksync-specifics/limitations/broadcast.md

 ### No Batch Support

-Batching is currently not supported on ZKsync networks, as such, any batched transactions may not be executed in order.
-This can often lead to failures as in the following case:
+Batching is currently not supported on ZKsync networks, so any batched transactions may not be executed in order.
+This can often lead to failures, as in the following case:

 ```solidity
 contract Calculator {